English | Español

 You might need to get away from anyone who makes you uncomfortable without saying what you think.
 This might mean that you have to lie to stay safe and say, “Of course I won’t tell.”
 If someone is bragging about a weapon, it might be important to say something untrue such as, “Yes, I think that’s cool.”

 Remember that it is not safe to fight over insults, even to your family, your culture, or your loved ones.
 In order to get away from a person who is acting dangerous, you might even have to agree with a big insult, like saying, “Yes, you’re right, I am a wimp.
 My mom is ugly.
 My friends are dumb.”

 If you are worried about someone’s behavior and don’t have someone you trust to tell, know how to make an anonymous report to let people know about possible danger.
-In some situations, it may be necessary to make a telephone call anonymously to someone in charge, such as a school principal.
-You can disable caller ID or call from a pay telephone.
-Anonymous telephone calls or notes will only be taken seriously if there are as many specifics as possible included in the message.
+In some situations, it may be necessary to place an anonymous call to someone in charge, such as a school principal.
+Practice using and changing the settings for hiding your caller ID so you have confidence that you are skilled at hiding it and are less likely to reveal your number accidentally.
+If you change phones or mobile carriers, the process for changing your settings might change, too, so practice with the new one.
+In your report, share as many details as possible.
+Anonymous calls, notes, or messages are less likely to be taken seriously without details.

 Be safe in your imagination

-Make a plan about what to do if someone is threatening you with a weapon in your school, home, or car.
+Make a plan about what to do if someone is threatening you with a weapon in your school, home, workplace, or car.
 It is less upsetting to imagine a plan that keeps you safe than to keep imagining disaster.
-Remember that if someone starts waving a gun or a knife or starts shooting, almost always the safest thing to do is to get away as quickly and quietly as you can.
-You will almost always be safer if you keep running away, even if the person with the gun tells you to stop.

 Have a safety plan for how to get out of a home, school, or car in case of danger – whether the safety problem comes from a fire or a person.
 Think of escape routes – out of different doors, climbing out of a window, going down the stairs, breaking glass with something hard like a chair and jumping out of a window.